gutofoletto/gutofoletto/readme.md

 ## About Me

+I started studying about web development in 2007.
+Since then, I have obtained a master's degree in computer science, studied abroad, earned awards and scholarships throughout my academic journey.

+**Today, I am software developer with focus on front-end web development**.
+But I can also work with back-end development when needed.
+Overall, I have a good knowledge base that allows me to understand new technologies quickly.

+I learned the importance of sharing knowledge when I had the opportunity to be a lecturer to undergraduate students.
+Consequently, I started sharing with others by speaking and attending technology conferences and events.

+Moreover, I like to study about user experience and human-computer interaction.
+That interest combined with my academic and technical background, **resulted in a skill set that covers the basic steps of a digital product's development, from information architecture to design and prototype**.

 ## Education

+- Mar 2016 ⟶ Jul 2017 | **Special Graduation Program: Formation of Professors for Professional Education** –– Federal University of Santa Maria; Santa Maria, RS.

 - Mar 2015 ⟶ Apr 2017 | **Master of Computer Science** –– Federal University of Santa Maria; Santa Maria, RS.

-- Mar 2016 ⟶ Jul 2017 | **Special Graduation Program: Formation of Professors for Professional Education** –– Federal University of Santa Maria; Santa Maria, RS.

 - Sep 2009 ⟶ Dec 2013 | **Technology in Internet Systems** –– Federal University of Santa Maria; Frederico Westphalen, RS.